moisesggomes/task50/README.md

     - This file uses the native crypto module from NodeJS for hashing the user passwords in the `hashPassword` function
     - First, the main functions (`login` and `signup`) parse the data sent by the browser, validate and then checks if the user can be authenticated.
 If not, it will return an errorMessage to be show in the `/login` or `/signup` paths
   - `utils/tasks.js`:
     - Here are the functions to operate in the database by managing the tasks.
-All these functions take not only the needed data to do stuff like the taskId of every task but also the userId validate in the server.js file by the `getUser` function mentioned earlier even when they don't need it explicitly, like for deleting, which only needs the array of all taskId to be deleted.
+All these functions take not only the needed data to do stuff like the taskId of every task but also the userId validate in the server.js file by the `getUser` function mentioned earlier even when they don't need it explicitly, like for deleting, which only needs the array of all taskId to be deleted
 - `views`:
   - Inside of this directory is a `pages` directory and a `partials` directory
   - Instead of ending with a `.html` extension, all templates end with the `.ejs` extension